JereKuusela/valheim-dev/publish/README.md

 ## Enhanced commands

+- `devcommands` includes an admin check to allow using on servers.
+- `dev_config [value]` toggles settings.
+- `dev_server_config [value]` toggles settings on the server.
+- `event [event] [x] [z]` allows setting the event coordinates.
+	- `event army_eikthyr`: Starts an event at your position.
+	- `event army_eikthyr 100 -100`: Starts an event at coordinates 100,-100.
+- `hud` allows toggling the HUD visibility.
+- `hud [value]` allows directly setting the HUD visibility.
 - `pos [player name]` allows getting the position of any player.
 	- `pos`: Returns your position.
 	- `pos jay`: Returns the position of a player named Jay,Heyjay or whatever is the closest match.
-- `event [event] [x] [z]` allows setting the event coordinates.
-	- `event army_eikthyr`: Starts an event at your position.
-	- `event army_eikthyr 100 -100`: Starts an event at coordinates 100,-100.
-- `devcommands` includes an admin check to allow using on servers.
-- `dev_config [value]` toggles settings.
-- `dev_server_config [value]` toggles settings on the server.
 - `redo` restores an action added to the undo/redo manager.
 - `resolution` prints the screen properties.
 - `resolution [mode] [width] [height] [refresh rate]` sets the screen properties.